Forg99/Knight-s-Dawn/README.md

 ## Features

-* Hazardous obstacles such as spikes and moving buzzsaws
+* Hazardous obstacles such as spikes and buzzsaws
 * Skeleton enemies that patrol each stage
 * Collectable coins scattered throughout the dungeon
+* One-time double jump power-up
 * Keys required to unlock doors to the next stage
 * Epic background music and immersive sound effects
 * Fast-paced precision platforming gameplay

 ## Objective